tchayen/triangolatte/README.md

 ### Optimizations

-- rewrite point list to operate on static array.
+- rewrite point list to operate on static array
 - use z-ordering for early returning in ear detection

 ### Making the library production grade